Expand the section navigation mobile menu

 Exhibit 2 outlines the basic steps for procurement based on dollar amount and type of purchase.
 The chart is a guideline; be sure to read all relevant policy sections before making purchases.

-See Exhibit 3, Goods and Services with Special Procurement Requirements Table.
+For goods with special requirements and for allowable Direct Purchases over $10,000, see Exhibit 1, Goods and Services with Special Procurement Requirements Table.

 Reimbursements of out-of-pocket employee expenditures of $500 or less to pay University obligations and departmental petty cash purchases (see OU AP&P #266 Petty Cash Funds) are processed on the PV.
-The total amount of any individual transaction may not exceed $500 (petty cash $200).
+The total amount of any individual transaction may not exceed $500.
 Purchases may not be split for purposes of circumventing the $500 per transaction maximum.
 Original itemized receipt/proof of payment required.

-Procurements greater than $5,000 are performed by Purchasing and require a PR and a PO.
-For exceptions to this requirement, see Exhibit 3, Goods and Services with Special Procurement Requirements Table.
+Procurements greater than $10,000 require a PR and a PO.
+For exceptions to this requirement, see Exhibit 1, Goods and Services with Special Procurement Requirements Table.

 Types of Purchase Orders

-A Regular PO is a Contractual agreement with a vendor for a product or service at a set dollar amount.
-Regular PO’s are encumbered, meaning that the departmental funds for the purchase become unavailable to spend even before payment to the vendor is processed.
+A Regular PO is a contractual agreement with a supplier for a product or service at a set dollar amount.
+Regular POs are encumbered, meaning that the departmental funds for the purchase become unavailable to spend even before payment to the supplier is processed.

-A Blanket PO is a Contractual agreement that allows a set dollar amount to be spent in multiple payments throughout the fiscal year with a specified vendor.
-Blanket PO’s are not encumbered.
+A Blanket PO is a Contractual agreement that allows a set dollar amount to be spent throughout the fiscal year with a specified supplier.
+This is used when the exact purchase of product and amount per invoice is not known.
+Blanket POs are not encumbered.

 Sole source procurement must be thoroughly documented and supported using the Sole Source Justification form on the Purchasing website.
-Previous satisfactory experience with a vendor by itself is not justification for a sole source.
-A quotation should be requested from the sole source vendor, not letting them know it is a sole source situation.
+Previous satisfactory experience with a supplier by itself is not justification for a sole source.
+A quotation should be requested from the sole source supplier, not letting them know it is a sole source situation.
 When possible, further negotiation of price, delivery, and terms should be done to reduce the overall cost.
-Submit a University Sole Source Justification form to the Purchasing Manager or Buyer, who will make a decision as to whether the sole source is appropriate.
+Submit a University Sole Source Justification form to your assigned Buyer, who will make a decision as to whether the sole source is appropriate.

 Emergency procurement may be made if the following condition(s) exists: